 Opt for Seafood

-Fish plays a starring role in the Mediterranean diet.
+Fish and seafood plays a starring role in the Mediterranean diet.
 It is a top source of heart- and brain-friendly omega-3 essential fatty acids, plus it's packed with protein.
 Seafood cooks quickly, making it perfect for quick meals such as grilled shrimp tossed into pasta marinara, or tuna stirred into whole-wheat couscous.

 Lose the Fat Phobia